jsacco1/jsacco1.github.io/_pages/about.md

 header:
   image: "images/1280px-Sweet_Sunrise_over_San_Francisco.jpg"
 ---
+Welcome to my page!

-I’m a self-motivated bioinformatician and data scientist, experienced in scientific Python and R programming, especially in support of next-generation sequencing and CRISPR gene editing experiments.
-I most enjoy working on RNA-Seq data, and am proficient in differential gene expression and gene set enrichment analyses, as well as genomic variant annotation.
-I have supported clinical trials on cancer immunotherapy and rare Mendelian disease genomics, enhanced biomarker operations, and constructed pipelines/workflows.
+I’m a San Francisco-based bioinformatics scientist, experienced in Python and R programming, especially in support of next-generation sequencing (NGS) and CRISPR gene editing experiments.
+I most enjoy working on RNA-Seq data, and am proficient in several workflows: differential gene expression, gene set enrichment, and genomic variant annotation.
+I have supported clinical trials for cancer immunotherapy (inaccurately called "cancer vaccines") and gene therapy, and insights into biomarker operations.

 As I enjoy working on projects together, please feel free to reach out for collaboration!

-Please be patient as this website is currently under construction.

 Thank you,

 James
+(they/them/theirs)